National Memorial for Peace and Justice: Importance for Montgomery

-The opening celebrations, in May 2018, attracted thousands of people to Montgomery, perhaps as many as 10,000.
+The opening celebrations, in May 2018, attracted thousands of people to Montgomery.
 Artists who performed included Stevie Wonder, Patti LaBelle, and Usher; speakers included U.S. Congressman and civil rights movement activist John Lewis from Georgia.
-Publishers of the Montgomery Advertiser, prompted by the establishment of the memorial, reviewed and formally apologized for its historic coverage of lynchings, which was often inflammatory against black victims, describing it as "our shame" and saying "we were wrong".
+The publishers of the Montgomery Advertiser, a major Alabama newspaper founded in 1829, prompted by the establishment of the memorial, reviewed and formally apologized for its historic coverage of lynchings, which was often inflammatory against black victims, describing it as "our shame" and saying "we were wrong".

 The memorial and its attendant museum are expected to generate heightened tourism for Montgomery, even if it is dark tourism.
 The Atlanta Journal-Constitution noted that, with the addition of the memorial and the museum, Montgomery and Atlanta together provide a narrative of African-American history, as the latter has sites associated with national Civil Rights leader Rev. Martin Luther King Jr. and local history as well.
 Tourism officials said that possibly 100,000 extra visitors per year may arrive.